 These are exciting times.
 But they are also disorienting and turbulent times.

 New innovations come along so quickly in part because we have such high degrees of specialization, diversity and market efficiency—three factors mentioned above.

 But the influence goes the other way as well.
 New inventions and discoveries require new specializations.
 Rapid innovation also contributes to some of the negative effects of the efficient market.
 Not only can we lose our job.
 Not only can our company go out of business.
 But with new technologies, entire industries can be swept away.

-Not only does rapid innovation make it difficult to keep job skills relevant, it also makes it difficult to stay “in the know”.
+Not only does rapid innovation make it difficult to keep job skills relevant, but it also makes it difficult to stay “in the know."